mautic/mautic-community-handbook/pages/05.community-wide-resources/02.meetings/11.asynchronous-async-meetings/docs.md

 :zero: Introductions - Who are you, where are you based, and how are you involved with this team?

 :one: Review last meeting's notes and actions
-(Share a link to the notes, and call out any actions as sub tasks)
+(Share a link to the notes in a threaded reply, and call out any actions as sub tasks)

 :one: . :one: - Action item 1
 :one: . :two: - Action item 2

 :two: Review Trello tasks
-(share a link to the Trello board and call out any tasks as appropriate)
+(share a link to the Trello board in a threaded reply, and call out any tasks as appropriate)

 :two: . :one: - Task 1
-(Link to task, brief explanation of status or actions needed)
+(Link to task in a threaded reply, brief explanation of status or actions needed)

 (continue through the open tasks)